-Monterotondo and this Airbnb are as authentic Italian village as it gets, located 30 minutes driving from Rome and about 1+ hour by train.
+Monterotondo and this Airbnb are as authentic as an Italian village gets, located 30-minutes driving from Rome and about 1+ hour by train.
 It is a quaint little village, bustling with a young crowd, bars, restaurants and hilly cobblestone streets.
 We LOVE staying in local neighborhoods when we travel, as we get more of a traveller experience instead of just being tourists and this Airbnb was a perfect fit for what we wanted.

 How To Get Around Rome:

 Subway: If you’re staying in the city, you’ll come to find that the subway system is not super efficient, as it was constructed to not reach many of the main areas in order to preserve them.
 Be mindful of your pockets and bags while riding the subway, as it is well known for pickpockets.
 We found the subway to be timely, clean and efficient enough for our visit.